nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==

+= 1.24 =
+* Hotfix, in 1.23 I used mb_convert_Encoding a function wich only exists in PHP 5.3.x causing a non functional Script in previous PHP Versions.
+Sorry for this.

 = 1.23 =
 * Update to latest Highslide revision 4.1.13